luk036/luk036.github.io/algo4dfm/temp.md

 ---

-Prop - Based on Gaussian model (II)
+Prop: Based on Gaussian model (II)
 ----------------------------------

 -   Given a specific clock period CP, we gradually increase $\alpha$ and